veertuinc/anka-docs/_partials/ec2-mac-amis/prep-steps.md

   This will pull templates from the registry which match the given regex (egrep) pattern.

   - Optional
+  - Requires a Controller to be defined in `ANKA_CONTROLLER_ADDRESS`.
   - Only available in 3.3.4/13.4.1 or greater AMIs.
   - Only the latest tag will be pulled.
   - Pulls will happen before the node is joined.